Fransferdy/RuntimeSkeletalMeshGenerator/README.md

-# This Fork fixes a major bug in this plugin
+# This Fork fixes 2 major bugs in this plugin
 The original version of the plugin has an issue that causes it to completely trash the model being loaded into UE4/5, this bug is fixed here.

 # Runtime Skeletal Mesh Generator for UE4